FunnelKitBlogs

 WooCommerce is known for its flexibility in customization and one powerful tool that facilitates WooCommerce checkout page optimization is the clever use of hooks.

-By using checkout hooks, you can add any content or functionality to your checkout page.
+By using checkout hooks, you can add, modify, or remove any elements, content, or functionality on your checkout page.

 Here’s a mini masterclass that gives you 20 tips to set up a high-converting checkout page: